-INTERPRETIVE ANIMAL SPECIALIST I (PART-TIME)
+INTERPRETIVE SPECIALIST I (PART-TIME)

 This position is responsible for training and presenting wildlife programming in the Wilds of Africa and Savanna regions of the zoo, including the Wild Encounters Stage, Simmons Safari Base Camp, and the zoo’s Monorail Train.
 It also serves as an animal resource for various zoo activities, including the Education Department’s programs and special event functions.
 This job encourages and facilitates a strong team, work ethic and positive attitude in the work environment at all times.
 The Interpretive Specialist I will work with a team of trainers to ensure that animals are utilized safely and appropriately to provide fun and engaging wildlife presentations that convey the Dallas Zoo’s Mission of Conserving Wildlife and Inspiring a Passion for Nature.
+This position is budgeted for a maximum of 23 hours/week.

 SPECIFIC DUTIES AND RESPONSIBILITIES